-How do we show through our ways of living that love of God affirms the equality of all people, treating them with dignity and respect?
+How do we show through our ways of living that love of God affirms the equality of all people?

 It is important to realize that equality does not mean sameness.
 Each person is a separate individual and should have the opportunity to pursue her or his own gifts.
 To deny anyone the right to develop his or her full potential for any reason is not equality.
 Cultural and other differences among us weave a tapestry that is immeasurably enriched by our diversity.
 It is the right of every person to be treated with dignity and respect.